Current Gallery: Post-Edwardian & Modern / postedwardianmodern212

 Costume seen on Lauren Bacall as Schatze Page

-• An extra wearing a blue, pink, and white dress in the 1959 film "The Best of Everything."
+• An extra wearing a blue, pink, and white floral dress in the 1959 film "The Best of Everything."

 • Twentieth Century Studios